microsoft/ace/docs/td_layout.md

 <img width="50%" src="/ace/assets/images/docs/layout/canvas-android.png"/>

+The different default Button size on each platform makes the results look a bit different from each other, but you could always explicitly set each Button's Width and Height properties if the exact sizes matter.

 ### StackPanel
 StackPanel doesn't provide any attached properties for controlling the layout of its children.
 You just add children, and they get stacked (vertically by default).
 You can set StackPanel's Orientation property to either "vertical" or "horizontal".